livepeer/catalyst/docs/livepeer-in-a-box.md

-Additional note: in the interest of build speed, `make livepeer-api` does not package the frontend within the `livepeer-api` binary that it builds, so if you experience your frontend suddently 404ing after you run `make livepeer-api` you will have to use the above instructions to boot up the frontend on your host.
+Additional note: in the interest of build speed, `make livepeer-api` does not package the frontend within the `livepeer-api` binary that it builds, so if you experience your frontend suddenly 404ing after you run `make livepeer-api` you will have to use the above instructions to boot up the frontend on your host.

 You can also build the full API server with a bundled frontend using